-women for water is a GWC campaign and action platform transforming communities by empowering women and girls through water, sanitation, and hygiene (WASH) access and life skills.
+women for water is a GWC platform building community resilience by empowering women and girls through access to clean water, sanitation, hygiene and life skills.

-Scaling impact in 26 countries, women for water is mobilizing collective for clean water access for every woman and her community.
+Scaling across Africa, the Americas, Middle East and Central Asia, women for water mobilizes collective action for clean water access for every woman and her community.

 OUR GOAL